BHSPitMonkey/Codebot/README.md

 Codebase setup:
 ---------------

-In your Codebase notification center, use the HTTP JSON Post delivery method, and for the server name specify the IP address or DNS name of this server, followed by the port you chose below, followed by "/notify".
+In your Codebase repository settings (or notification center, if you are still using Codebase V3), use the HTTP JSON Post delivery method, and for the server name specify the IP address or DNS name of this server, followed by the port you chose below, followed by "/notify".
 Here's an example: